Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 gradually moving towards it.

-One of the problems of using the NumPy API as a reference standard is that it wasn't designed with different types of hardware in mind resulting in enough inconsistencies and making it difficult to write code that would work with multiple libraries.
+One of the problems of using the NumPy API as a reference standard is that it wasn't designed with different types of hardware in mind and has a number of inconsistencies that make it difficult for other libraries to re-implement its API.
 [Array API project](https://data-apis.org/array-api/latest/index.html) solves this problem by standardizing functionality across most array libraries.
 NumPy and CuPy have already adopted the Array API standard together with the new